 - plot_group_structure

-Visualize group structure and variable assignments with overlap indicators for complex grouping schemes.
+Visualize group structure and variable assignments.

 - standardize